AliiRad/SpringC-Automation/README.md

 TODO:
 </span>

-### 1.Using ResponseEntity and MVC for handling response code and the related template.
+### 1. Using ResponseEntity and MVC for handling response code and the related template.

 ### 2. Add User Entity.